Wonders of Sicily - Easter Program

 Art and Culture:

-The oldest layers of Sicilian traditional music are connected with shepherd flutes and the zampogna bagpipe.
+The oldest layers of Sicilian traditional music are connected with shepherd flutes and the zampogna bagpipe (featured this tour!).
 As an agrarian society, many work and harvest songs are attested.
 The religious music of the isle is associated with the Catholic Church in the form of Gregorian chant for liturgical services, and para-liturgical hymns sung at the religious festivals especially those associated with Nativity and Pascha.
-The Arabs brought lutes, the Spanish the guitar, the Europeans the accordian and other instruments such that today, Sicily has a wide diversity of musical traditions mapping over one another.
+The Arabs brought lutes, the Spanish the guitar, the Europeans the accordion and other instruments such that today, Sicily has a wide diversity of musical traditions mapping over one another.

 The Sicilian Trinacria is one of the most ubiquitous secular symbols of Sicily, deeply rooted in the island’s history, culture, and mythology.
 The symbol features three bent legs radiating from a central head, which is often depicted as Medusa or a Gorgon, surrounded by three stalks of wheat.